How to Start a Real Estate Career | An Agent Success Series

 If you read all fourteen articles and never contact Worthington, that’s completely fine.
 You’ll still walk away with a clearer picture of what this career demands and a better sense of how to approach it.
 That was the whole point of writing it.

-And if something in this series made you think about where you’re building your career, or whether the brokerage you’re at reflects how you want to practice real estate, we’re happy to have that conversation too.
+If something in this series made you think about where you’re building your career, we’re happy to have that conversation too.

 Start with Article 1: The Hard Truths About Starting a Career in Real Estate